adamsilver/maintainablecss.com-jekyll/_chapters/06-modules.md

 If we take one of the units away, the rest still works just fine.
 We don't need the TV to be able to sit on the sofa etc.

-In a website each of these can be considered modules: header, footer, search form, sign up form, shopping basket, article, product list, navigation, homepage promo, archive list etc.
+In a website the header, registration form, shopping basket, article, product list, navigation and homepage promo can all be considered to be modules.

 ## What's a component?